A total of

 people in need received our assistance in 2017.

-Political instability and violence in Burundi and the Democratic Republic of Congo have forced more than 350,000 people to seek protection in neighbouring Tanzania.
-The majority reside in the country's three biggest refugee camps: Nyarugusu, Mtendeli and Nduta.
+Political instability and violence in Burundi and the Democratic Republic of the Congo have forced more than 350,000 people to seek protection in neighbouring Tanzania.
+The majority reside in the country’s three biggest refugee camps: Nyarugusu, Mtendeli and Nduta.

 Tanzania has a strict encampment policy.
 Refugees are not allowed to move outside the overcrowded refugee camps, and are forced to stay in mass shelters where they lack privacy and basic facilities.
-The risk of disease and abuse is high, and vital resources, like firewood for cooking and water is scarce.
+The risk of disease and abuse is high, and vital resources, like firewood for cooking and water are scarce.

 About half of the Burundian and Congolese refugees in Tanzania are children.
 Many must stay in refugee camps for years without a chance to go to school.

 After civil war broke out in Burundi in 2015, we started operations in Tanzania to support people living in Mtendeli and Nduta refugee camps close to the Burundian border.
 In May 2017, we expanded our operations and we now manage Nyarugusu refugee camp.

 But overcrowding in camps makes it difficult to meet increasing needs.
 Together with other humanitarian organisations, we advocate for the Tanzanian government to urgently allocate viable land for new refugee camps.